konrad-rzonca/technical-interviewer/README.md

 - Focus on One Concept per Question:
     - Ask a single, clear question to spark discussion.
     - Merge closely related topics into the answer insights.
+    - Determine the category based on how hard/well known/important to know the concept is (harder is more advanced, while well known/important is more basic).
 - Conversational, Varied Phrasing:
     - Use diverse, human-friendly starters (e.g., "Can you explain...", "Do you know...", "In your experience...", " Could you